-We know you’ve got questions, and we hope this FAQ section will be a good start.
-That said, if you do not find your question answered here, please contact us so that we can answer your question and further improve this section.
+We know you’ve got questions, and we hope this FAQ section is a good start.
+If you do not find your question answered here, please contact us so that we can get you an answer!

 What is the one tip you would advise a parent whose child is studying abroad?

 Will my student be safe while they are studying or interning abroad?

 We recognize that safety is one of the most important concerns of parents with children studying abroad.
 We have carefully selected countries and universities that are considered safe and stable.

 As part of the pre-departure orientation your child will be given an overview of the safety issues that you should be concerned with in the country in which they will be living.
 In addition, once our students arrive in country, they will go through an extensive on-site orientation where safety concerns will again be addressed.

 We ask that as parents you consider talking with your child about your concerns for their safety.
 99% of the time we find that common sense can keep students out of trouble while they are abroad.

 Who is responsible for my student while they are abroad?

 We do everything in our power to ensure your student is safe and healthy while abroad by providing comprehensive information for them before and during their experience.
 We also provide your student with an Emergency Information Card before they depart, detailing a number of in-country personnel for them to contact should they run into any difficulties.
 And finally, we have staff, on-site, to assist your child as they adapt and acclimate to the host culture.